-When running on a trail or visiting a fitness club, you’ll notice no shortage of the fit 50s.
-In fact, many are outperforming younger colleagues.
+When running on a trail or visiting a fitness club, you’ll notice no shortage of people in the fit 50s.
+In fact, many people with lifestyle strategies are outperforming younger colleagues.
 Nevertheless, engaging fitness challenges in your 50s can be difficult with the natural changes of aging.

 In truth, a variety of different workouts and activities can rebuild and maintain your bone and muscle, lower blood pressure, increase your metabolism, and help you keep a healthy weight.
+And with a quality hot tub from Fronheiser Pools, it couldn’t be easier.
 Here are some fit 50s lifestyle strategies.

 Focus on Flexibility

 will improve your posture, increase your span of mobility, and assist with the loosening of muscles.
 Stretching should be a part of pre- and post-workout routines.
 Make the most of stretching.
 For example, try using a foam roller or participating in Tai Chi or yoga.
 Or, warm up your muscles in your hot tub